haiwen/seafile-user-manual/en/faq.md

 **Special Note for 64bit Windows Deployment**

-> If you are using 64-bit windows and using HKLM instead of HKCU to deploy your seafile program. please note you need to correct the PrimaryKey to `HKEY_LOCAL_MACHINE\\SOFTWARE\\Wow6432Node\\Seafile` instead of `HKEY_LOCAL_MACHINE\\SOFTWARE\\Seafile`.
+> For client version < 8.0, if you are using 64-bit windows and using HKLM instead of HKCU to deploy your seafile program. please note you need to correct the PrimaryKey to `HKEY_LOCAL_MACHINE\\SOFTWARE\\Wow6432Node\\Seafile` instead of `HKEY_LOCAL_MACHINE\\SOFTWARE\\Seafile`.
 This is because seafile client is compiled as a 32-bit application on windows.
+> This restriction no longer applies to version 8.0 or newer.
+The client has been compiled as a 64-bit application since 8.0.

 List of Available Preconfigure Options.